 Anyone working in cold weather may be at risk of cold stress.
-Some workers may be required to work outdoors in cold environments and for extended periods, for example, snow cleanup crews, sanitation workers, police officers and emergency response and recovery personnel, like firefighters, and emergency medical technicians.
+Some workers may be required to work outdoors in cold environments and for extended periods, for example, snow cleanup crews, sanitation workers, police officers, and emergency response and recovery personnel (firefighters and emergency medical technicians).
 Cold stress can be encountered in these types of work environments.

 Workers in cold weather can be exposed to serious health problems such as hypothermia, frostbite and trench foot.
 In certain instances, workers exposed to severe weather without personal protection equipment can also suffer shock that could lead to death.

 Cold Stress Safety Tips for Workers

 - Your employer should ensure that you know the symptoms of cold stress.

 - Monitor your physical condition and that of your coworkers.

 - Dress properly for the cold.

 - Stay dry in the cold because moisture or dampness, e.g. from sweating, can increase the rate of heat loss from the body.

 - Keep extra clothing (including underwear) handy in case you get wet and need to change.